 As a Sacrament of healing, Reconciliation brings many graces to the person receiving it.

-“Christ instituted the sacrament of Penance for all sinful members of his Church: above all for those who, since Baptism, have fallen into grave sin, and have thus lost their baptismal grace and wounded ecclesial communion.
-It is to them that the sacrament of Penance offers a new possibility to convert and to recover the grace of justification.
-(Catechism of the Catholic Church, 1446)
+Christ instituted the Sacrament of Penance for all sinful members of his Church: above all for those who, since Baptism, have fallen into grave sin, and have thus lost their baptismal grace and wounded ecclesial communion.
+It is to them that the Sacrament of Penance offers a new possibility to convert and to recover the grace of justification.
+(Catechism of the Catholic Church, #1446).

-The Catechism of the Catholic Church provides helpful instruction on the place of the Sacrament of Penance in relation to Communion: “Anyone who desires to receive Christ in the Eucharistic Communion must be in a state of grace.
+The Catechism explains the relationship of the two sacraments: “Anyone who desires to receive Christ in the Eucharistic Communion must be in a state of grace.
 Anyone aware of having sinned mortally* must not receive Communion without having received absolution in the Sacrament of Penance.”
-(CCC, 1415)
+(Catechism of the Catholic Church, #1415).